Layr-Labs/devkit-cli/README.md

 > Add them to your `.env` (copied from `.env.example`) or to `config/context/devnet.yaml`.

 * Forks Ethereum mainnet using a fork URL (provided by you) and a block number.
-These URLs CAN be set in the `config/context/devnet.yaml`, but we recommend placing them in a `.env` file.
+These URLs CAN be set in the `config/context/devnet.yaml`, but we recommend placing them in a `.env` file which will take precedence over `config/context/devnet.yaml`.
 Please see `.env.example`.
 * Automatically funds wallets (`operator_keys` and `submit_wallet`) if balances are below `10 ether`.
 * Setup required `AVS` contracts.
 * Register `AVS` and `Operators`.